GeekInTheNorth/Stott.Security.Optimizely/README.md

 The following changes are planned for future versions:
 - Source Management UI to be updated to provide more intuitive data entry for sources.
-- Reporting UI to show violations of the CSP within the site.
-- A configurable centralised whitelisting of CSP Sources for agencies.